CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/APIs.rst

     .. code-block::

         # reward value:
-        # a list of tuples indicating (in_number of the last 10 step, out_number of last 10 step)
+        # a list of tuples indicating (in_number of the last 10 seconds, out_number of last 10 seconds)
         # The length of the value list is 24.
 The order of their roads is defined in 'signal' part of roadnet file and the same as in observation.
         # The order is :inroad0lane0, inroad0lane1, inroad0lane2, inroad1lane0 ... inroad3lane2, outroad0lane0, outroad0lane1 ...
         # If there is a -1 in the signal part of roadnet file (which indicates this road doesn't exist), then the returned observation of the corresponding lanes on this road are also 3 -1s.